AIMMOTH/gae-scala-jersey-scalajs/README.md

 # gae-scala-jersey-scalajs
+Google App Engine with Scala backend using Jersey and ScalaJs to produce JavaScript with common code.
 Maven project divided into three modules.

 1 Google App
 ------------